athos/duct.module.web.thin-api/README.md

 ## License

-Copyright © 2017 James Reeves
+Copyright © 2017-2018 James Reeves, Shogo Ohta

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.